Dum Dum Girls (2009 EP)

-Dum Dum Girls, also known as Yours Alone, is the second EP by Dum Dum Girls, released via on September 9, 2009 by Captured Tracks.
-It was only available on 12" vinyl.
+Dum Dum Girls, also known as Yours Alone, is the second EP by Dum Dum Girls, released on September 9, 2009, by Captured Tracks.
+It was only available on 12-inch vinyl.
 It included an early version of the title track, which also would later appear on the band's debut album, I Will Be.

 Track listing

 All songs written and composed by Dee Dee, except as noted.